Visiting Teacher – Business Operations Manager

 Mobile: 027 477 8790

-As educators of our most precious taonga, we are blessed every day to look at the world through the eyes and experiences of our wee Tamariki, supporting and guiding them, and allowing them to make sense of their world.
+As educators of our most precious Taonga, we are blessed every day to look at the world through the eyes and experiences of our wee Tamariki.
+Our work in supporting, guiding, and allowing them to make sense of their world, is paramount in allowing them to develop a life-long love for learning.